tveyben/testability/testability.md

 ---

-# ABR DEMO
-- ABR = Adaptive Bit Rate
+## ADAPTIVE BITRATE DEMO
 - A "manifest" defines multiple technical variations
 	- EG.: 1, 2, 4 & 8 Mbps
 - Different clients gets different manifests (proxy-server)
 	- Humax: 8 Mbps, iOS 4 Mbps

 - TvE004

 ---

-# LIPP SYNC DEMO
+## LIPP SYNC DEMO
+- Using an external amplifier?
+- Is audio and video in sync?
 - TvE003

 ---

-# DOLBY SURROUND DEMO
+## DOLBY SURROUND DEMO
+- Using a surround amplifier?
+- Is right and left swapped?
 -TvE002

 ---

-# DEMO CHALLENGES
+## DEMO CHALLENGES
 - Our platform is _difficult_
 - _[TvE00x]_ Requires a subscription for "C-More"
 - Not possible to have "available for all" content (yet)